 Most doors inside houses these days are hollow, meaning they’re simply two panels of thin wood held apart by batons of slightly thicker wood.
 This means (annoyingly) that most hollow doors act like drums, amplifying the sound of the room and blasting it outside into the rest of the house.

-You can actually now buy special soundproofed doors that also have insulation inside.
+You can actually now buy special soundproof doors that also have insulation inside.
 This is first on the list for a reason: Most sound escapes through doors.
+A solid core core will greatly reduce noise transfer.

 7: Insulating the wall cavity using soundproof materials